-- (1) Reference j covers NATO manpower policies and procedures agreed to by the United States. - (2) The peacetime establishment (PE) and MOU manpower annexes are requirements documents that reflect organizational structure and manpower requirements by duty title, nation, environment (maritime, land, air), or Service grade, and remarks.
-Post (manpower requirement) numbers are assigned by command and functional area for identification. - (3) Nation, grade, category, and Service give recapitulations by major functional areas and organizational elements. - (4) NATO grades are reflected as OF (officer) or OR (other ranks) category.
-NATO OF grades correspond to U.S. next higher grade (e.g., NATO grade OF-5 is U.S. grade O-6).
-NATO OR grades are equivalent to U.S. enlisted grades (e.g., an OR-5 is an E-5). - (5) New U.S.-authorized manpower normally will not be approved without identification and deletion of an equal number of same-Service, samegrade offsets. - (6) Once the Chairman of the Joint Chiefs of Staff accepts the PEs and MOUs, with Service concurrence, the manpower authorizations on the approved NATO JTD will be matched in the Service manpower and personnel systems and filled by the Services accordingly. - (7) NATO manpower documents contain insufficient position information data to support U.S. personnel assignment needs.
-To compensate for this deficiency, the U.S. representatives to the respective commands/agencies must submit full NATO job descriptions to ECJ1 concurrent with submission of proposed PEs and MOUs of new organizations and proposed manpower changes to existing PEs and MOUs. - (8) GO/FO support staff.
+- (1) Reference (i) covers NATO manpower policies and procedures agreed to by the United States. - (2) The PE and MOU manpower annexes are requirements documents that reflect organizational structure and manpower requirements by duty title, nation, environment (maritime, land, air), Service grade, and remarks.
+Post (manpower requirement) numbers are assigned by command and functional area for ID. - (3) Nation, grade, category, and Service give recapitulations by major functional areas and organizational elements. - (4) NATO grades are reflected as OF (officer) or OR (other ranks) category.
+NATO OF grades correspond to U.S. next higher grades (e.g., NATO grade OF-5 is U.S. grade O-6).
+NATO OR grades are equivalent to U.S. enlisted grades (e.g., an OR-5 is an E-5). - (5) New U.S.-authorized manpower normally will not be approved without ID and deletion of an equal number of same-Service, same-grade offsets. - (6) Once CJCS accepts the PEs and MOUs, with Service concurrence, the manpower authorizations on the approved NATO JTD will be matched in the Service manpower and personnel systems and filled by the Services accordingly.

+- (7) NATO manpower documents contain insufficient position information data to support U.S. personnel assignment needs.
+To compensate for this deficiency, U.S. representatives to the respective commands/agencies must submit full NATO job descriptions to ECJ1 concurrent with submission of proposed PEs and MOUs of new organizations and proposed manpower changes to existing PEs and MOUs. - (8) General Officer/Flag Officer Support Staff.
 U.S. personal support posts for U.S. GO/FOs authorized for NATO activities are sometimes carried on the PE or MOU and included as part of the U.S. contribution.
 In other cases, U.S. personal staff members are allocated by the Services to support GO/FO positions, are not part of the U.S. contribution, and are not included on the PE or MOU.
 GO/FO support manpower must be considered on a case-by-case basis.

-(9) Dual-status posts
+(9) Dual-Status Posts

 - (a) Certain U.S. personnel are assigned dual-status posts in more than one NATO organization ("twinned post" by NATO definition). - (b) Other U.S. personnel assigned to a NATO post have dual status in U.S. national position ("dual-hatted" post by NATO definition). - (c) Dual-status posts are identified and annotated in the organizational documents of both organizations.
-The "dual-hatted" post (by NATO definition) is funded in the authorization document of the organization to which they are primarily responsible to preclude double counting the authorization.

-b.
-Review and Approval of PEs and MOUs
+The "dual-hatted" post (by NATO definition) is funded in the authorization document of the organization to which they are primarily responsible to preclude double counting the authorization. - b.
+Review and Approval of Peacetime Establishments and Memorandums of Understanding - (1) After Service coordination, SecDef, through CJCS, will approve U.S. support of PEs and MOUs. - (2) Changes to approved U.S. Service totals, Service category (officer and enlisted), and changes involving manpower from more than one U.S. Service or U.S. officer position (O-6 and below/"nations-to-post") will be distributed as follows. - (a) ACO, NATO Airborne Early Warning Control, NCIA through USDELMC Registry to ECJ1, and the Joint Staff J-1.